Dynamic Range Majority Data Structures: Dynamic Data Structures in One Dimension

-By Lemma \ref{lem:rebuildlists}, our lazy updating scheme only requires each list $C(v)$ to have size $\lceil \frac{1-\beta + \sqrt{1-\beta}}{\beta} \rceil = O(1/\alpha)$.
+By Lemma~\ref{lem:rebuildlists}, our lazy updating scheme only requires each list $\CandidateList(v)$ to have size $\lceil \frac{1-\beta + \sqrt{1-\beta}}{\beta} \rceil = O(1/\alpha)$.
 This leads to the following theorem:

-\begin{theorem} Given a set $P$ of $n$ points in one dimension and a fixed $\alpha \in (0,1)$, there is an $O(n)$ space data structure that supports range $\alpha$-majority queries on $P$ in $O((\lg n) /\alpha)$ time, and insertions and deletions in $O((\lg n) / \alpha)$ amortized time. \end{theorem}
+\begin{theorem} Given a set $\PointSet$ of $n$ points in one dimension and a fixed $\alpha \in (0,1)$, there is an $O(n)$ space data structure that supports range $\alpha$-majority queries on $\PointSet$ in $O((\lg n) /\alpha)$ time, and insertions and deletions in $O((\lg n) / \alpha)$ amortized time. \end{theorem}

 \begin{proof} Query time follows from Lemma~\ref{lem:query}.
-In order to get the desired space, we combine Lemmas~\ref{lem:query} and \ref{lem:rebuildlists}, implying that each list $C(v)$ containing $O(1/\alpha)$ colours.
+In order to get the desired space, we combine Lemmas~\ref{lem:query} and \ref{lem:rebuildlists}, implying that each list $\CandidateList(v)$ contains $O(1/\alpha)$ colours.
 This allows us to use the same pruning technique described in Lemma~\ref{lem:query} in order to reduce the space to $O(n)$.

-When an update occurs, we follow the path from the root of $T$ to the updated node $u$.
+When an update occurs, we follow the path from the root of $\Tree$ to the updated node $u$.
 Suppose, without loss of generality, the update is an insertion of a point of colour $c$.
-For each vertex $v$ in the path, if $v$ contains a list $C(v)$ and $c$ is in $C(v)$, we increment the count of colour $c$, which takes $O(1/\alpha)$ time.
-We also increment the counter for $v$ that keeps track of the number of updates into $T_v$ that have occurred since $C(v)$ was rebuilt.
-Thus, modifying the counters along the path requires $O((\log n)/\alpha)$ time in the worst case.
+For each vertex $v$ on the path, if $v$ contains a list $\CandidateList(v)$, we check whether $c$ is in $\CandidateList(v)$.
+If it is, then we increment the count of colour $c$.
+This takes $O(1/\alpha)$ time.
+We also increment the counter for $v$ that keeps track of the number of updates into $\Tree(v)$ that have occurred since $\CandidateList(v)$ was rebuilt.
+Thus, modifying the lists and counters along the path requires $O((\lg n)/\alpha)$ time in the worst case.